-MOVES is EPA's latest motor vehicle emissions model for state and local agencies to estimate volatile organic compounds (VOCs), nitrogen oxides (NOx), particulate matter (PM2.5 and PM10), carbon monoxide (CO), and other precursors from cars, trucks, buses, and motorcycles for SIPs and transportation conformity determinations outside California.
+MOVES is EPA's latest motor vehicle emissions model for state and local agencies to estimate VOCs, nitrogen oxides (NOx), particulate matter (PM2.5 and PM10), carbon monoxide (CO), and other precursors from cars, trucks, buses, and motorcycles for SIPs and transportation conformity determinations outside California.

 Because MOVES2010b does not significantly affect criteria pollutant emissions results from MOVES2010, we are not considering MOVES2010b a new emissions model for SIP and transportation conformity purposes under 40 CFR 93.111, and there will be no new grace period for regional conformity analyses using MOVES2010b.
 The MOVES2010 grace period for regional conformity analyses will apply to the use of MOVES2010b as well.
-EPA has recently extended the grace period for regional conformity analyses to March 2, 2013 (77 FR 11394).
+EPA extended the grace period for regional conformity analyses to March 2, 2013 (77 FR 11394).
 For project-level PM and CO hot-spot analyses, the 2-year conformity grace period for using MOVES ends December 20, 2012 (75 FR 79370).
 This MOVES2010a grace period for PM or CO hot-spot analyses for project-level conformity determinations will apply to the use of MOVES2010b as well.
 EPA encourages state and local agencies to use the latest version of the MOVES model available at the time that any conformity modeling begins, since the model framework enhancements included will optimize model performance.

 In general, EPA believes the states should use the latest version of MOVES2010 that is available for SIP development.
-All states other than California should use MOVES2010b for future SIPs in order to take full advantage of the improvements incorporated in this version.
-However, state and local agencies that have already completed significant work on a SIP with MOVES2010 or MOVES2010a can continue to use it.
+All states other than California should use today's MOVES2010b release for future SIPs in order to take full advantage of the improvements incorporated in this version.
+If states have completed significant work on a SIP with the April 2012 version of MOVES2010b, such work can be completed and submitted for EPA action.
+State and local agencies that have already completed significant work on a SIP with MOVES2010 or MOVES2010a can continue to use it.